CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 {: .note }
 > **Clarification:** To summarize the movement process:
 > - Except for a moving company during its movement/hazard phase, each company is always at a specific site, called its _current site_.
 > - A company wanting to move to a _new site_ plays a new site card face down beside its current site card by the end of its organization phase.
-A company can only move: from a non-darkhaven site to its “Nearest Haven,” from a Darkhaven site to one of its “adjacent Darkhavens,” or from a Darkhaven site to a non-Darkhaven site that lists that Darkhaven as its “Nearest Darkhaven.”
+A company can only move: from a non-haven site to its “Nearest Haven,” from a Haven site to one of its “adjacent Havens,” or from a Haven site to a non-Haven site that lists that Haven as its “Nearest Haven.”
 > - At the beginning of its movement/hazard phase, a moving company’s new site card is revealed and its current site card becomes its _site of origin_.
 > - At the end of its movement/hazard phase, the site of origin is removed and the moving company’s new site card becomes the company’s current site card (unless the company is forced to return to its site of origin).
 >
 > **Suggestion:** To help decide where a company should move, look at the resource cards in your hand.
 Then decide to which of your available sites to move.
 For example, if you have a major item, go to a site where a major item can be played.

 {: .note }
 > **Example:** Wendy’s company is at Barad-dur (i.e., its current site) and wants to go to The Lonely Mountain to try and bring the Smaug Aroused faction into play.
-Barad-dur’s nearest Darkhaven is Minas Morgul, while The Lonely Mountain's nearest Darkhaven is Dol Guldur.
+Barad-dur’s nearest Haven is Minas Morgul, while The Lonely Mountain's nearest Haven is Dol Guldur.
 >
 > First, it takes one turn to move from Barad-dur to Minas Morgul using the site path, ![](/assets/images/dark-domain.svg) ![](/assets/images/shadow-land.svg), indicated on the Barad-dur site card.
 Wendy just plays the Minas Morgul site card as her new site card during her organization phase, and she removes the Barad-dur site card at the end of her company's movement/hazard phase.
 >